Cheltenham North News

 A Community Grant has been made to the Cheltenham water Polo Club for the purchase of Equipment

-September 2025 Bettridge School "Sharing Shed" Donation
+September 2025 Bettridge School "Sharing Shed" Grant

 A Community Grant has been made to the "Sharing Shed" of Bettridge School for the purchase of specialist equipment.